 Programs include a coordinated Allied HealthTherapies Program incorporating massage and music therapy; Grief and Bereavement Services (group programs for adults and children); and Palliative Care Volunteers.
-Funding for EPC is provided through State Government, community fundraising, donations and bequests.
+Funding for EPC is provided through State Government, community fundraising, donations, grants and bequests.

 - Compassion – includes sympathy for others in their suffering, listening, accepting and actively responding to their needs

 - Dignity – upholding the unique personality, situation and choices of others, valuing their lives in the face of death, and respecting their rights